dougeby/IntuneDocs/intune/certificates-scep-configure.md

 3. Save the certificate template.

-### Create client certificate template
+### Create the client certificate template

-Intune Certificate Connector requires a certificate with the *Client Authentication* Enhanced Key Usage and Subject name equal to the FQDN of the machine where the connector is installed.
+The Intune Certificate Connector requires a certificate with the *Client Authentication* Enhanced Key Usage and Subject name equal to the FQDN of the machine where the connector is installed.
 A template with the following properties is required:

 - **Extensions** > **Application Policies** must contain **Client Authentication**
 - **Subject name** > **Supply in the request**.

 If you already have a template that includes these properties, you can reuse it, otherwise create a new template by either duplicating an existing one or creating a custom template.

-### Create server certificate template
+### Create the server certificate template

 Communications between managed devices and IIS on the NDES server use HTTPS, which requires use of a certificate.
 You can use the **Web Server** certificate template to issue this certificate.
 Or, if you prefer to have a dedicated template, the following properties are required: